chancefry21/chance-portfolio-site/merchandising-analytics/README.md

 ### 1. Publication is the Top-Performing Category
 - Generated **$836K**, the highest among all categories.
 - Indicates strong and sustained customer demand for publication products.
-- Suggests opportunity to expand SKU assortment and optimize in-store placement for this category.
+- Suggests opportunity to expand product assortment and optimize in-store assortment for this category.

 ### 2. West Region Drives the Most Sales
 - Accounts for **32%** of total revenue — the largest share among all regions.